cyclus/cyclus.github.com/source/devdoc/output_dbase.rst

 ++++++++++++++++++++++++++++++++++

-The *Cyclus* database and management thereof is wholly comprised of three classes in its source code.
-The **Table** class housees the raw data which is eventually written to the physical database and maintains information about the Table's structure (e.g. which columns uniquely identify rows).
-The **Database** class provides two key types of functionality: connectivity (open, close, read, write) to the physical database and management of a collection of Tables.
-Finally, the **BookKeeper** manages a unique instance of a Database.
+The *Cyclus* database and management thereof is wholly comprised of three classes in its source code:

+ * The **Table** class

+   * houses the raw data eventually written to the physical database
+   * maintains information about the Table's structure (e.g. which columns uniquely identify rows)

+ * The **Database** class

+   * handles connectivity (open, close, read, write) to the physical database
+   * manages a collection of Tables
+   * handles queries to a database on disk

+ * The **BookKeeper** class

+   * manages a unique instance of a Database
+   * registers Tables to be included in the output database
-Each Table must be registered with the BookKeeper, and the BookKeeper determines the rate at which information is written to the physical database.
+   * determines the rate at which data is written

 Tables
 ------